 - FPGA Array Probe Points When checked, Libero SoC exports Live and Active probes information (<design>probe.db file) into the .ddb container file. - FPGA Array Memory Blocks When checked, Libero SoC exports information about FPGA memories (<design>sii_block.db) into the .ddb container file: - o names and addresses of the memory blocks instantiated by the design - o data formats selected by the user in the design - sNVM When checked, Libero SoC exports sNVM components. - Security This contains the security locks, keys, and security policy information needed for debug.
 This may be default or custom security (<design>.spm file).
-It is hidden if security is not supported for the device; for example, RTG4 devices. - JTAG Chain (device chain information configured using Programming Connectivity and Interface in Libero)
+It is hidden if security is not supported for the device; for example, RTG4 devices. - Display DPK or UPK1 in SmartDebug This option is enabled only when custom security is provided, and is unchecked by default. - JTAG Chain (device chain information configured using Programming Connectivity and Interface in Libero)